RiftRift

 In scope

-- Total count and sum per link, per conversion type
+• Total count per link, per conversion type

 Out of scope